Create virtual tables using the virtual connector provider

 Select the environment where you want to install the solution.
 If you agree to the terms and conditions, select Install.
 Once the installation is complete, you'll see the Virtual connectors in Dataverse app installed under Environments -> [your environment name] -> Dynamics 365 apps.

-You should also see the Virtual Connector Provider solution and other solutions enabled in the Power Apps environment.
+You should also see the Virtual Connector Provider solution and other solutions enabled in the Power Platform environment.

-Watch a 4-minute video showing how to create a virtual table with the SQL virtual connector provider.
+Watch a short video showing how to create a virtual table with the Excel virtual connector provider.

-Go to Power Apps, select the environment in which you would like to set up the virtual table.
+- Go to Power Apps (make.powerapps.com), and select the environment in which you would like to set up the virtual table.

-In the left navigation pane, select Data > Connections, and then select New connection.
+- In the left navigation pane, select Connections, and then select New connection.
+If the item isn’t in the side panel pane, select …More and then select the item you want.

 Create the connection reference